Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 The Executive Board shall be the legal governing body of the Association.

 The Executive Board shall have complete control and management of the affairs of the Association as is defined by law and by these Bylaws.
-The Executive Board shall approve the appointment of Chairs of Ad-hoc Committees or any other group that is required to conduct the business or accomplish the objectives of the Association.
+The Executive Board shall approve the appointment of Chairs of Ad-Hoc Committees or any other group that is required to conduct the business or accomplish the objectives of the Association.

 Section 4: Duties of the Officers

-President: Shall be the President of the Association and the Chairman of the Executive Board.
-Shall preside at all meetings of the members as well as the Executive Board.
-Shall be an ex-officio member of all committees, except the Nominating committee.
-Shall appoint Newsletter Editor(s), Communications Chair, and Membership Chair should the position be vacated or the officer removed from the position.
-Shall appoint Ad-Hoc Committees when necessary with approval of the Executive Board.
-Shall perform all other duties assigned to him/her by the Executive Board.
-Shall become the immediate Past-President upon completion of the term of office.
+President: The President shall be the President of the Association and the Chairperson of the Executive Board.
+The President shall preside at all meetings of the Members as well as the Executive Board.
+The President shall be an ex-officio Member of all committees, except the Nominations Committee.
+The President shall appoint Newsletter Editor(s), Communications Chair, Membership Chair, and Website Administration Chair should the position be vacated, or the Officer removed from the position.
+The President appoints the Executive Director and then petitions the Executive Board vote for approval.
+The President shall appoint Ad-Hoc Committees, when necessary, with the approval of the Executive Board.
+The President shall perform all other duties assigned to them by the Executive Board.
+The President shall become the Immediate Past-President upon completion of the term of office.

-Vice-President: Shall perform the duties of President when the President is unable to perform his/her duties.
-Shall perform all other duties assigned to him/her by the Executive Board.
-Every third year, the incoming Vice-President will serve as the Assistant Treasurer and will hold that position until their term as Past-President ends.
+Vice-President: The Vice President shall perform the duties of President when the President is unable to perform their duties.
+The Vice President shall perform all other duties assigned to them by the Executive Board.
+The Vice President shall become the President upon completion of the term of office.

-Communications Chair: The President appoints the person in this position.
-A term of office is not defined.
-The Chair can be removed by vote of the Executive Board.
+Communications Chair: The President appoints the Communications Chair.
+The term of office is not defined.
+The Communications Chair serves at the pleasure of the Executive Board and can be removed by vote of the Executive board.
 The Communications Chair serves in an advisory capacity on the Executive Board but does not have voting rights in Board decisions.
-The email communication must be managed and kept current, properly reflecting the annual meeting information and other activities of the organization as directed by the Executive Board.
-The set up and management of event tickets and survey voting is the responsibility of the communications chair.
+The Communications Chair must manage the email communication and keep current, properly reflecting the annual meeting information and other activities of the organization as directed by the Executive Board.
+The Communications Chair is responsible for the set up and management of event tickets and survey voting.
+At times, the Communications Committee may be asked to serve as advisors for the annual MATT meeting host(s), assisting with planning, organization, and other needs.
+The Communications Chair will serve as the point-person for this advisory role with the meeting host(s).
+The Communications Chair will ensure open communication with the Website Administration Chair to ensure timely and effective updates are communicated through the website as well.

 Section 5: Term of Office